 Abby, a San Francisco native, wasn't sure what to expect when she initially signed up.
 "When I started using dating apps, I was looking to just date," she tells us.
 "I wanted to meet a lot of people and practice dating since I was newly out of college and looking for more experience."
 However, she ultimately ended up in a long-term relationship with a person she met on an app.

 And while many have clear expectations from the outset, there are plenty of people who change their minds.
 This is true for Jasmine, who shares that while her goal changed frequently, her underlying hope was to find something meaningful.
-Dan says he joined after a breakup and sometimes felt like he was looking for a rewarding relationship, while other times the meetup was motivated by a desire for intimacy or sex without commitment.
+Dan says he joined after a breakup and sometimes felt like he was looking for a rewarding relationship, while other times the meetup was motivated by a desire for sex without commitment.
 As for Sharon, she was "looking for a serious relationship" from the start, though she "also liked the prospect of meeting new people and exploring a new city together.

 It was right when I moved to NY and was getting out of a fling, so I wanted to try something new."